 Management consultants offer managers something they want; were this not so, managers would not purchase their services.
 Just what these services are is less evident.
 On the face of it, advice is what is sought and proffered.
 It seems that the management consultant is presented with problems to solve much as the garage mechanic is asked to determine what is wrong with a car.
 But the analogy is not robust: the garage mechanic is usually expected to fix whatever is wrong with the car while the management consultant is not expected to fix whatever is wrong with the organisation.
-And while value for money is demanded of the mechanic, the relationship between the benefits the consultant brings and the consultant's fee is harder to calculate.
+And while value for money is demanded of the mechanic, the relationship between the benefits the consultant brings and the consultant's fee are harder to calculate.
 Often it seems that supply of consultancy services stimulates its own demand, even that the value of consultants rises with their fees.

 Management consultants offer an information product of particular purity, something apart from the rough amalgam of information and other goods that is the common information good.
-Few information goods are quite so detached from the use to be made of them.
+Few information products are quite so detached from the use to be made of them.
 The doctor accepts some responsibility for the treatment that follows his diagnosis; the landscape gardener is held to account if what he plants withers and dies.
 But the management consultant bears none of this burden.
 He is an information worker par excellence.
-This offers rare opportunity for those who study information transactions.
-Just how is an information product bought and sold when there is so little to indicate its nature and value?
-With difficulty, it would seem, but the difficulties of effecting an information transaction also present opportunities to management consultants and the managers who hire them.
-The paper pays particular attention to the importance of management method as an encapsulation and labelling of what the consultant is trying to sell.
-It looks at the personal relationship between consultant and client, and decides that it is in the interests of both to pretend that a simple information transaction takes place, to accept a myth.
-The paper explores why this should be so.
+This offers opportunities for those who study information transactions.
+Practice circumvents the theoretical difficulty of effecting an information transaction between consultant and client.
+The paper will pay particular attention to the importance of the personal relationship between the two, and the importance of management method as an encapsulation and labelling of what the consultant is trying to sell.
+But the difficulties of effecting an information transaction also present opportunities to management consultants and the managers who hire them.
+It is in the interests of both to believe that a simple information transaction takes place, to accept a simple myth.
+The paper will explore why this should be so.

 This paper is based on a research project whose purpose was to investigate the information transaction between management consultants and senior managers responsible for strategy in large organisations.
 Over a period of some years, managers who hire consultants were interviewed about their practices and experiences.
 So, too, were management consultants accustomed to working in the sort of large, UK-based organisations from which the managers came.
-Just occasionally, a manager and a consultant worked together.
-The research sought to discover how information so detached from tangible goods and services is bought and sold.
+Just occasionally, a manager and a consultant had be4en employed in the same organisation, though never had manager and consultant worked together.
+Basic to the research was the observation that information is hard to buy and sell, especially when it is detached from tangible goods and services.
 Educational qualifications are easier to buy and sell than education itself; just as a book is easier to buy and sell than the knowledge it contains.
 Is the information transaction between consultant and client enabled by association with something more tangible than advice?
 If so, what?
-Just what is really being bought and sold?
+Just what is being bought and sold?
 The argument is interspersed throughout with quotation from the interviews with managers and their consultants.